official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 no limitations on it … so … the outside world can have confidence that he is not hiding material that he has promised to give up.”

-132 The National Archives, 11 March 2002, Press Conference – PM and Vice President Dick Cheney.
+[^132]: The National Archives, 11 March 2002, Press Conference – PM and Vice President Dick Cheney.

 451

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford367.
-Mr Powell told the Inquiry that the meeting with Vice President Cheney constituted the first “face to face” discussions with the US.133 Mr Cheney wanted to discuss Iraq with Mr Blair before he consulted Middle East leaders about what should be done in Iraq and “their tolerance … for action”.
+367. Mr Powell told the Inquiry that the meeting with Vice President Cheney constituted the first “face to face” discussions with the US.[^133] Mr Cheney wanted to discuss Iraq with Mr Blair before he consulted Middle East leaders about what should be done in Iraq and “their tolerance … for action”.